zvan92/StealthSoldier/README.md

 <br>
 <h3>Step 2:</h3>
 <br>
-Download the files from this repo and extract them somewhere.
+Download the .zip of this repo and extract the contents of the root folder somewhere.
 <br>
 <h3>Step 3:</h3>
 <br>